 A full-time Booth student club for those interested in learning about and working in the field of environmental sustainability.
 They aim to foster conversation between Booth students interested in finding solutions to climate change, provide resources to students interested in pursuing careers in corporate sustainability, and engage with recruiters and alumni in the sustainability space. https://groups.chicagobooth.edu/bsc/home/

-A part-time Booth student organization that serves as a platform for discussion on all major drivers of the energy industry such as technology, public policy and regulation, energy security, and the environment.
+The Chicago Booth Energy Club serves as a platform for discussion on all major drivers of the energy industry such as technology, public policy and regulation, energy security, and the environment.

 Environmental Law Society (Law)